-References in this announcement may have been made to certain previous ASX announcements, which in turn may have included Exploration Results, Exploration Targets and Mineral Resources.
+References in this announcement may have been made to certain previous ASX announcements, which in turn may have included Exploration Results, Exploration Targets, Mineral Resources, Ore Reserves and the results of Pre-Feasibility Studies.
 For full details, please refer to the said announcement on the said date.
 The Company is not aware of any new information or data that materially affects this information.
-Other than as specified in this announcement and mentioned announcements, the Company confirms it is not aware of any new information or data that material in the original market announcement(s), and in the case of estimates of Mineral Resources that all material assumptions and technical parameters underpinning the estimates in the relevant announcement continue to apply and have not materially changed.
+Other than as specified in this announcement and mentioned announcements, the Company confirms it is not aware of any new information or data that materially affects the information included in the original market announcement(s), and in the case of estimates of Mineral Resources that all material assumptions and technical parameters underpinning the estimates in the relevant announcement continue to apply and have not materially changed.
 The Company confirms that the form and context in which the Competent Person's findings are presented have not been materially modified from the original announcement.